cerplot/luigi/README.rst

 data processing, like `Hive <http://hive.apache.org/>`__, `Pig <http://pig.apache.org/>`_, or
 `Cascading <http://www.cascading.org/>`_.
 Luigi is not a framework to replace these.
-Instead it helps you stitch many tasks together, where each task can be a `Hive query <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.hive.html>`__, a `Hadoop job in Java <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.hadoop_jar.html>`_, a  `Spark job in Scala or Python <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.spark.html>`_, a Python snippet,
+Instead it helps you stitch many steps together, where each step can be a `Hive query <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.hive.html>`__, a `Hadoop job in Java <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.hadoop_jar.html>`_, a  `Spark job in Scala or Python <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.spark.html>`_, a Python snippet,
 `dumping a table <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.sqla.html>`_ from a database, or anything else.
-It's easy to build up long-running pipelines that comprise thousands of tasks and take days or weeks to complete.
-Luigi takes care of a lot of the workflow management so that you can focus on the tasks themselves and their dependencies.
+It's easy to build up long-running pipelines that comprise thousands of steps and take days or weeks to complete.
+Luigi takes care of a lot of the workflow management so that you can focus on the steps themselves and their dependencies.

-You can build pretty much any task you want, but Luigi also comes with a *toolbox* of several common task templates that you use.
+You can build pretty much any step you want, but Luigi also comes with a *toolbox* of several common step templates that you use.
 It includes support for running
 `Python mapreduce jobs <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.hadoop.html>`_ in Hadoop, as well as